IBM/ibm-block-csi-driver/docs/content/release_notes/supported_os.md

 | Ubuntu 22.04.x LTS                                   |x86|
 | Ubuntu 24.04.x LTS                                   |x86|

-Kubernetes 1.32 is not supported on Red Hat® Enterprise Linux® (RHEL) 8.x. {: attention}

 The following table lists supported operating systems for deployment of the IBM® block storage CSI driver on OpenShift orchestration platforms:

 | Operating system                                     |Architecture|
 |------------------------------------------------------|------------|
 | Red Hat® Enterprise Linux CoreOS® (RHCOS) 4.14-4.18  |x86|

-Virtualized worker nodes (for example, VMware vSphere) are supported with iSCSI and Fibre Channel (FC) adapters, when the FC adapter is used in passthrough mode. {: tip}
+Virtualized worker nodes (for example, VMware vSphere) are supported with iSCSI and Fibre Channel (FC) adapters, when the FC adapter is used in passthrough mode.{: tip}

-For the latest operating system support information, see the [Lifecycle and support matrix](lifecycle_support_matrix.md). {: tip}
+For the latest operating system support information, see the [Lifecycle and support matrix](lifecycle_support_matrix.md).{: tip}